emcmanus/Tracker/README.markdown

 Open the extensions/ folder, creating it if need be.

-Create a new text file called `rendertracker@rendertracker.com` and put the full path to this repo inside.
+Create a new text file called `rendertracker@ed.mcmanus` and put the full path to this repo, with trailing slash, inside.

 Restart Firefox.